 Note: Growth rates may differ after conversion to US dollars.

-In 2014 GSK announced a major transaction with Novartis that reshaped its operations.
-It paid Novartis $7.1 billion for that company's vaccine business while collecting up to $16 billion for handing over its oncology line.
+In 2015 GSK completed a major asset swap with Novartis that reshaped its operations.
+It paid Novartis $7.8 billion for that company's vaccine business while collecting up to $16 billion for handing over its oncology line.
 The two companies are also combining their consumer products lines to create the world's top provider of over-the-counter (OTC) medicines.
 Altogether, the three-part deal is expected to add £1.3 billion to GSK's bottom line and strengthen its core OTC and vaccine businesses.

 The company divested its oncology division to focus on its core operations, and the sale provides an immediate cash injection.
 In mid 2016, GSK sold its portfolio of anaesthetic drugs for £280 million to

 , a South African pharma with which GSK has a long association.
 The sales comes as part of a drive to focus on core business.

 As sales in the US, GSK's largest market, account for about a third of pharmaceutical sales, maintaining a rich portfolio of US patent-protected products can make or break the company's future.
 For example, cardiovascular drug Lovaza began facing generic competition in 2014 and fell 54% that year.
 Other established products that have experienced sales slumps due to patent losses include best-selling herpes drug Valtrex and anti-depressant Paroxetine (marketed as Seroxat and Paxil).

 GSK is also working to pump potential new blockbusters into its pipeline by acquiring promising research firms and forming development agreements with other drug companies.
 The company is working with pharmaceutical firms Pfizer and Shionogi on HIV medications through ViiV Healthcare; many of the company's HIV and vaccine development programs aim to provide affordable disease preventions and treatments to developing countries.